 If you’re not familiar with Mexican home styles and their features, you’ve come to the right place.
 We’ll show the latest examples of Mexican home architecture and design.

 Wood and clay are common in Mexican homes and are usually the base for floors, walls, and even some furniture.
 You’ll see this pattern everywhere.

 Rough materials are also more common than smooth or light materials.
 You’ll see wool more often than sheer fabrics, for example.
 There is a very good balance of practical and fun in Mexican homes that is hard to miss.

 What Is Mexican-Style Decor?

-Mexican furniture is almost always wood with metal accents.
-Solely wood tones are common but so are bright colors to accent or completely cover the furniture that has been trending for centuries in Mexico.
+Mexican furniture is wood with metal accents.
+Wood tones are common.
+Bright colors are used to accent or cover furniture.

 What Are Traditional Mexican Colors?